camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

     "ueId": {
       "ipv4Addr": "192.168.0.1"
     },
-    "uePort": 5060
+    "uePort": 5060,
+    "eventType": "ROAMING_STATUS",
   },
   "subscriptionExpiresTime": "2023-03-31T00:00:00.000Z",
   "subscriptionId": "456g899g",
-  "eventType": "ROAMING_STATUS",
   "startsAt": "2023-03-17T16:02:41.314Z"
 }
 ```

 Note: If an API provides both pattern (indirect and resource-based), and an API customer requests both (instance base + subscription), the 2 requests should be handled  independently & autonomously.
-Depending on server implementation, it is acceptable, when the event occurred, that one or two notifications are send to listener.
+Depending on server implementation, it is acceptable, when the event occurred, that one or two notifications are sent to listener.

 ### 12.2 Event notification